yannis300307/ESG_Engine/README.md

             self.render()
 ```

-Before starting your game you need to import the map, the bg (optionnal) and the tileset.
+Before running your game, you need to import the map, the background (optionnal) and the tileset.

 ### Import a map, backgrounds and tiles

-The map json is made of "width" key, a "height" key and a "layers" key which is a list that contains the tiles (0 is nothing)
+The map json is made of a "width" key, a "height" key and a "layers" key which is a list that contains the tiles (0 is nothing)

 Example for a 3 x 3 empty map :